ni/nimi-python/docs/niscope/class.rst

         The NI 5922 flexible-resolution digitizer uses an onboard FIR lowpass antialias filter.
         Use this property to select from several types of filters to achieve desired filtering characteristics.

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niscope.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].flex_fir_antialias_filter_type`

+            To set/get on all channels, you can call the property directly on the :py:class:`niscope.Session`.

+            Example: :py:attr:`my_session.flex_fir_antialias_filter_type`

         The following table lists the characteristics of this property.

             +-----------------------+----------------------------------+